codemetropolis/CodeMetropolis/research/index.md

 * **Bad smells detection**
 * **Inspect the structure of code**
 * **Extending the palette of the entities and attributes**: The future version of our converter will use an extended palette of the blocks supported in Minecraft.
 For example, flowers to decorate beautiful code and zombies (hostile creatures) to indicate bad practices.
 In addition according to our plans it will be possible explore inner structure of methods with furniture.
+* **Inter-user communication**: Besides the traditional forms of communication like textual chat and audio connection users will be able to use in-game items and techniques to interact with each other.
+For example, they could leave signs as notification or if they are walking together in the virtual world they could simply point to or go to a specific part of the “code”.
+* **Understanding inter-metrical relations**: CodeMetropolis will use various sophisticated metaphors.
+For example, a floor represents a method.
+Its width and length are mapped to its complexity and its height indicates its size.
+Furthermore, the number of windows and doors visualise the count of its parameters.
 * **Round-trip source code management**: The changes between the source code and the metropolis will be propagated to each other.
 * **Support code annotation**: When developers are inspecting the source code, they could leave comments to mark its parts.
 A future version of our conversion tool will support code annotation.
 When developers put a wall or post a sign on some entities (floors, buildings) the text on it will be inserted into the source code as a comment.
 (Planned before)
 * **Present code history** gathered from the version controlling system.